A direct controlled-phase gate between microwave photons

-Quantum harmonic oscillators—whether manifested as flying photons, stationary electromagnetic modes or phononic excitations of motion—represent one of the most attractive platforms for quantum information processing.
-Their naturally weak environmental coupling yields exceptionally long coherence times and enables low-loss propagation over macroscopic distances, making them a native choice for quantum key distribution~\cite{bennett2014quantum, gisin2002quantum, pirandola2020advances} and quantum networks~\cite{kimble2008quantum, wehner2018quantum}.
-Moreover, the large Hilbert space accessible within a single oscillator mode allows for hardware-efficient encoding of quantum information, a feature that has enabled recent demonstrations of quantum error correction (QEC) beyond the break-even point in several physical platforms~\cite{ofek2016extending, sivak2023real, ni2023beating, shirol2025passive, fluhmann2019encoding, de2022error, larsen2025integrated, konno2024logical}.
-These intrinsic advantages have driven landmark achievements across quantum communication~\cite{furusawa1998unconditional, liao2017satellite, konno2023propagating}, metrology~\cite{tse2019quantum, jia2024squeezing}, and computation~\cite{zhong2020quantum, madsen2022quantum}, establishing bosonic systems as efficient carriers of quantum information and valuable building blocks for robust quantum computation.
+Quantum harmonic oscillators represent one of the most attractive platforms for quantum information processing.
+Whether manifested as stationary or propagating electromagnetic modes, or as phononic excitations of mechanical motion, their naturally weak environmental coupling and inherently large Hilbert space enable hardware-efficient encoding of quantum information.
+These intrinsic advantages have driven landmark achievements across quantum communication~\cite{furusawa1998unconditional, liao2017satellite, konno2023propagating}, metrology~\cite{tse2019quantum, jia2024squeezing, pan2025realization}, and quantum error correction (QEC) beyond the break-even point in multiple physical platforms~\cite{sivak2023real, shirol2025passive, larsen2025integrated, konno2024logical}, establishing bosonic systems as efficient carriers of quantum information and essential building blocks for robust quantum computation.